 - Julius Caesar couldn't overlook such an important day as well.
 He set March 25 as the vernal equinox as his Julian calendar was a bit longer than the tropical year.
 This led to certain 'shifts' of the equinoxes - in 300 AD, the March equinox fell on March 21 while by 1500 ADit occurred on March 11.

 - In the northern hemisphere, March equinox marks the beginning of spring.
 In the southern hemisphere, vice versa, it marks the beginning of fall.
 In September, these dates reverse.

-Holi - a colorful Hindu festival - is celebrated close to the vernal equinox.
-Originally this holiday was mostly observed in India and Nepal but today, it's widely observed in many other parts of the world.
-On the evening before the celebration people can watch a bonfire.
+Holi—a colorful Hindu festival—is celebrated close to the vernal equinox.
+Originally, this holiday was mostly observed in India and Nepal but today, it's widely observed in many other parts of the world.
+In the evening before the celebration, people can watch a bonfire.
 The next day, the participants of the show throw colored powder over each other.

 Nowruz, or ‘New Day' in Farsi, is the name of the Iranian or Persian New Year.
 It marks the first day of the first month (Farvardin) in the Iranian calendar; celebrations start on the March equinox and last for about two weeks.